FabioGadegbeku/FabioGadegbeku.github.io/_posts/2023-11-12-researchproject.md

 - High-Dimensional Original Feature Space: Discusses the issues associated with working in high-dimensional spaces and its impact on similarity computation.

 - New Constraint Score: Introduces the primary focus of the project, which is the development of a novel constraint score that operates on feature subsets in a lower-dimensional subspace.

+## How To Use :

+- Information and descriptions of the state of the art constraint scores and our new similarity based constraint score can be found in the report pdf.

+- To use the implementations of these scores clone the repository and the scores can be found in the c_scores.py file inside the sim_based_cs folder.

+- In c_scores.py you'll also find functions for preprocessing your data, plotting results, and computing the rank matrix.

+- In the notebook you can find the results obtained by my implementations.

+If there's any problem or questions don't hesitate to contact me !

 Link to the projects github : [Similarity-Based-CS](https://github.com/FabioGadegbeku/Similarity-Based-CS).